NucleusPowered/site-v1/docs/modules/vanish.md

 * [AFK Module](afk.html)
 * [Server-List Module](serverlist.html)

-The one configuration you can adjust is:
-`# If true, players who leave or join the server under vanish will not have a login or logout message broadcast.` Set this to true to have your vanished players to not show a disconnection message.
-This will also hide the login message as long as you have the vanish.persist assigned.
+The one configuration you can adjust currently is to hide your connection and disconnection messages while in vanish.
+Set this to true to have your vanished players not show a disconnection message.
+This will also hide the login message as long as you have the vanish.persist assigned to said player or group.

 ## Vanish Status on Logout

 While Nucleus doesn't have a way to forcibly log players in as vanished while joining, it does remember what your vanish status was when you logged out.
-To enable this function you need to assign the `nucleus.vanish.persist` permission.
+To enable this function you need to assign the `nucleus.vanish.persist` permission to the user or group.